yanzhen4/yanzhen4.github.io/_pages/about.md

 What's new
 ======
+2024-12 A paper on Instruction Tuning for Taxonomy Construction was accepted by AI4Research @ AAAI 2025 as an Oral Presentation!

 2024-12 I have been selected as an honorable mention for the 2024-2025 CRA Outstanding Undergraduate Researcher Award.

 2024-10 I served as a reviewer for ICLR 2024.